gladw-in/online-ide/README.md

 - **[flask](https://flask.palletsprojects.com/)**: A lightweight Python web framework used for building web applications.
 - **[os](https://docs.python.org/3/library/os.html)**: A module in Python providing a way of using operating system-dependent functionality, such as reading or writing to the file system.
 - **[re](https://docs.python.org/3/library/re.html)**: A module in Python used for working with regular expressions, allowing pattern matching and text manipulation.
+- **[redis](https://pypi.org/project/redis/)**: A Python client for interacting with Redis, an in-memory data structure store, used for caching, message brokering, and more.
+- **[uuid](https://docs.python.org/3/library/uuid.html)**: A Python module for generating universally unique identifiers (UUIDs), useful for creating unique keys or identifiers.
+- **[datetime](https://docs.python.org/3/library/datetime.html)**: A module in Python for manipulating dates and times, including working with time zones and formatting.

 ## How to Set Up and Use